Silver Beach (New South Wales): British settlement

 On 29 April 1770, whilst navigating his way up the east coast of Australia on Endeavour, Captain James Cook and crew made their first landing on the continent, on this beach, and made contact of a hostile nature with the Gweagal Aborigines.
 Royal Navy officer Isaac Smith became the first European to set foot on eastern Australian soil, with Cook telling him "Jump out, Isaac" as the ship's boat touched the shore at the beach.

 In traditional Aboriginal culture it is customary for visitors to wait to be invited to approach the custodians of that area so when Cook and his men landed, the local people attempted to discourage the strangers from entering land: two warriors painted in ceremonial ochre threatened the British with spears to which Cook ordered either one or two muskets fired.
 As Cook and his party landed, a spear was thrown by one of the warriors before they retreated and commenced to ignore the intruders for the entire time the British were anchored in the bay.
-This is consistent with the customary right of country owners to demand to meet visitors on their own terms.
-It is now understood that Cook's audacious arrival and landing on Dharawal land was a severe breach of Indigenous etiquette, and an insult to the traditional owners of the land at Kurnell.

-This first landing site was later to be promoted (particularly by Joseph Banks) as a suitable candidate for situating a settlement and British colonial outpost, with Cook reporting back to England that the land was suitable for agriculture and was lightly wooded.
-However, almost 18 years later, when Captain Arthur Phillip and the First Fleet arrived in early 1788 to establish an outpost and penal colony, they found that the Bay and its surrounds did not live up to the promising picture that had been painted, as the area had poor soil, no secure anchorage, no adequate supply of fresh water, and the vegetation was too dense.
+This first landing site was backed up (especially by Joseph Banks) as an appropriate prospect for a British colonial outpost, with Cook reporting back to England that the land was suited for agriculture and was thinly wooded.
+Nonetheless, about 18 years later, when Captain Arthur Phillip and the First Fleet arrived in early 1788 to establish an outpost and penal colony, they found that the Bay and its surrounds did not live up to the promising picture that had been painted, as the area had poor soil, no secure anchorage, no adequate supply of fresh water, and the vegetation was too dense.

 From the 1820s, Captain Cook's landing place was a popular destination for people with an interest in European history in Australia.
 In 1870 NSW treasurer Thomas Holt erected Cook's Obelisk to mark the European arrival at Botany Bay.
 To cope with the area's increasing visitation Holt built the first wharf at Kurnell just adjacent to the Obelisk and a steam ferry began to operate sometime around 1882.
 Cook's Obelisk, as well as some other collection sites, was added to the Australian National Heritage List on 10 September 2017.